 - Line an 8″x8″ baking pan with parchment paper (don’t use wax paper or foil…it just doesn’t work well…like at all).
 If you make the quince into a really thick layer, you may need to bake it longer to firm it up.

-- Lightly grease the parchment paper with butter.
+- Lightly grease the parchment paper with butter, canola or coconut oil.

 - Spoon the cooked quince paste into the parchment paper-lined baking pan, smooth the top of the paste and make sure it is an even thickness in the pan.

 - Place in the oven for an hour to dry it a bit more (the color will deepen even further).

 - Slice the quince paste into blocks and wrap in wax paper.
 Slide them into a zip top bag and store in the refrigerator for up to 12 months.